JoshuaWise/vapr-conditionals/README.md

 ### options.weak = *null*

 If you need to invalidate caches based on factors other than a [`lastModified`](#optionslastmodified--null) date, you can instead call `req.validate()` with the `weak` option, which must be an array of strings and/or [`Buffers`](https://nodejs.org/api/buffer.html).
 All data in the array will be hashed and combined to generate a single weak ETag.
 If any element of the array is different from one request to another, the generated ETags will also be different (which will invalidate caches).
-If the requested resource does not exist, you can use `null` instead of an array (or simply call `req.validate()` without any options).
+If the requested resource does not exist, you should use `null` instead of an array (or simply call `req.validate()` without any options).

 ```js
 // ISO strings have millisecond resolution